LintaoAmons/bookmarks.nvim/README.md

   - [ ] floating preview window
   - [ ] better default bookmark render format(string format, then better UI)
   - [ ] `u` undo.
 Expecially for unexpected `d` delete
-- [x] ~Recent files as bookmarks: record all the buffer the user recently opened and sort by the visited_at~
-  - just use `smart-open.nvim`
 - [ ] goto next/prev bookmark in the current buffer
 - [ ] smart location calibration according to bookmark content
-  - [x] Init and calibrate by full match of the line content
   - [ ] A match algorithm that can tolerate small changes of the line content
 - [ ] auto generate bookmark name by AI (Sent request to openai api, etc)

-### V3

 - [ ] Sequance diagram out of bookmarks: Pattern `[actor] -->actor sequance_number :: desc`